 - a detailed budget review, at least half-yearly, providing entities with the opportunity to revise their internal budget based on year-to-date actual performance.

 Better practice entities will also streamline and simplify routine end-of-month processes, such as calculating and estimating (where appropriate) accruals, performing reconciliations and processing journal entries and clearing suspense accounts.

 Within-year financial reporting will also be used to identify and address, to the extent practicable, issues that have the potential to adversely affect the preparation of the annual financial statements.

 Errors or misstatements are often identified by review and quality assurance processes during the year and at year-end.
 If they remain uncorrected, errors or misstatements, either individually or collectively, may have a material effect on the financial statements.

 Errors or misstatements identified during the year should be investigated and analysed to determine their root cause.
 A misstatement, even if it is immaterial in amount, can indicate a broader issue that warrants investigation.
-Any necessary corrective action should, where practicable, be implemented well in advance of year-end, in consultation with the audit committee and the ANAO, as appropriate.
+Where an error or correction is expected to be of material impact on the year-end process, this should be discussed with the audit committee and the auditor as appropriate.